-In addition, households living in the affected areas can take advantage of discounted rates on Consolidated Credit’s Debt Management Program, whether relief is needed from existing debt or debt incurred recovering from the storm.
-For those who qualify, the program can help reduce total monthly payments by up to 30-50%.
-This can be crucial for families trying to make ends meet despite financial challenges they face as they rebuild.
+In addition, households living in the affected area can take advantage of discounted rates on Consolidated Credit’s Debt Management Program.
+This can be critical, whether you need relief from existing debt that’s currently stressing your budget, or you incur credit card debt in your efforts to recover from the storm.
+For those who qualify, the program can help reduce your total monthly payments by up to 30-50%.
+This can be crucial for families trying to make ends meet despite financial challenges you may face as you rebuild.

 Preparing for the next storm

-Consolidated Credit also reminds anyone living on the East and Gulf Coasts that storm season is not over.
-It goes through November 30, so these may not be the last storms we see this year.
-If you live in a coastal region or even inland in a flood zone, it’s crucial that you take steps to prepare before a hurricane.
+Consolidated Credit also reminds anyone living on the East and Gulf Coasts that storm season is not over yet.
+Although no major storms are currently forecast, hurricane season won’t officially end until November 30, 2018.
+If you live near a coast, it’s crucial that you take steps to prepare before a hurricane.